Production of peaches in California

 California is the largest grower of peaches in the United States, producing about 70% of the total.

 The California Freestone Peach Association (CFPA) and California Canning Peach Association (CCPA) represent the industry.
 (Although the CFPA is a separate incorporation, it has always been operated by the CCPA's staff.)
-The overwhelming majority of the country's peaches are grown here, in 2020 468000 ST for sales of $308.3 million.
+The majority of the country's peaches are grown here, in 2020 468000 ST for sales of $308.3 million.
 Since 1980 the total value of the harvest has been slightly increasing.
-The acreage (hectares) planted in peach has been declining however, down to 73000 acre as of 2020.
+Peach acreage has been declining however, down to 73000 acre as of 2020.

 Economics

-In 2014, California lead US peach production, followed by South Carolina, then Georgia.
+In 2014, California led US peach production, followed by South Carolina, then Georgia.